 - central sleep apnea

-- severely elevated blood ammonia as seen in liver failure and cirrhosis
+- severely elevated blood ammonia, which can occur in liver failure and cirrhosis

-- brain tumor pressing on the brain stem at the respiratory center
+- a brain tumor pressing on the brain stem at the respiratory center

 - shallow, slow breathing with little noticeable chest movement

 - abnormal breath sounds, such as decreased breathing sounds or a distinct whistling or crackling sound while breathing

 - apnea, which refers to an abnormally long pause between breaths that precedes a deep breath resembling a sigh